arrrtto/bash.addins/README.md

 4. Push to the branch
 5. Open a Pull Request

+## Discussions

+If you want to ask about something, you can contact me (Artto) via e-mail artto@tuta.com or via Telegram Messenger @divineloveartto

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
 Overall it is free software, as defined by Free Software Foundation - free to modify, to benefit humanity.